defvs/francegen/docs/users/configuration.md

 `capabilities_url`, `layer`, `tile_matrix_set`, and `tile_matrix` identify which WMTS layer/zoom to sample.
 Each `colors` entry describes a target pixel (hex `#RRGGBB` or `#RRGGBBAA`) plus an optional per-channel `tolerance` and the overlay style to apply when that color is seen. `alpha_threshold` filters out transparent pixels, while `layer_index` mirrors the OSM behavior for ordering.

  Tiles are prefetched before rasterization.
-By default they are downloaded once per run into a unique temporary directory that is deleted at the end; pass `--cache-dir <path>` to reuse or inspect the files between runs.
+By default they are downloaded once per run into a unique temporary directory that is deleted at the end; pass `--cache-dir <path>` to reuse or inspect the files between runs inside `<path>/wmts/`.
 Increase `max_tiles` if you deliberately need a wide bbox/zoom combination.